Lycée Français de Sofia: Arts

 The Lycée has established traditions in theater.
 Each year, its theatrical troupe produces and presents a play based on a different piece by a classical French author, for which it has won several awards.
 The school has a choir.

-Photography lessons are offered as a complementary subject, and there are plenty of exhibitions on the walls of the school's hallways.

 Sports

 The school's volleyball and basketball teams participate in the prestigious Claris Cup, in which the elite high schools of Sofia compete against each other, and the football team participates in the Bulgarian School Football League.
 The school also offers other sporting activities such as badminton, tennis, table tennis, skiing, swimming and chess.

 International relations

 The school offers educational and cultural exchanges with French-language schools from Europe, including Lycée Jacques Decour and Lycée Gerson in Paris, Collège Claparède in Geneva, Lycée Jean Pierre Vernant in Sèvres and more.
 The school's projects are supported by the French Institute of Sofia.